Expected Exit Time for Time-Periodic Stochastic Differential Equations and Applications to Stochastic Resonance: Applications

 \subsection{Stochastic Resonance}

 We now apply the results of this paper to study the physical phenomena of stochastic resonance.
-In the introduction, we discussed the modelling of stochastic resonance by a periodically-forced double-well potential SDEs and the interest in the transition time between the two wells.
+In the introduction, we discussed the modelling of stochastic resonance by a periodically-forced double-well potential SDEs and the interest in the expected duration time between the two wells.
+We refer to this time as expected transition time to align with the physical interpretation of the problem.
 In \cite{FZZ19}, it was shown that time-periodic weakly dissipative SDEs, which includes double-well potential SDEs, possesses a unique geometric periodic measure.
 The existence and uniqueness of geometric periodic measure of (\ref{eq:DuffingOsc}) implies that transitions between the metastable states do occur as well as asymptotic periodic behaviour \cite{FZZ19}.
-Note however this does not imply that the transitions between the wells is periodic.
+Note however this does not imply that the transition time between the wells is periodic.

 We consider specifically the stochastic overdamped Duffing Oscillator (\ref{eq:DuffingOsc}) as our model of stochastic resonance, this is a typical model in literature \cite{BenziStochRes,BenziStochRes81,BenziStochRes83,CherubiniStochRes,GHJM98,HerrmannImkeller,HerrmannImkellerPavly}.
 It is easy to see that (\ref{eq:DuffingOsc}) is a gradient SDE